tm-craggs/city-notes/Year 1/Operating Systems/Mock Paper/Mock 2.md

 b)

-A single level directory is a simple file system where the file space contains directories of different names, each directory can contain only files.
-This is very limiting, as files cannot be given subgroups.
-A more effective way is a tree structure, where folders can contain files, and other folders.
-This makes it easier to organise a large number of files, which can have the same name as long as they are located in different folders.
+A single level directory file system is a simple way of organising files.
+All files, from all users will be stored in one single directory.
+This is very limiting, as files can never be given different names across a whole system, and there are no sub-directories.
+This means files cannot be grouped in any way.
+A more effective way of organising files is by using a tree structure, where folders can contain files as well as other folders.
+Files can have the same name as long as they are located in different folders.